Dollar bias weakens on hopes for easing lockdowns, PBOC cuts rates

 The global economy is expected to shrink by 3.0% this year in a stunning coronavirus-driven collapse, marking the steepest downturn since the Great Depression of the 1930s, the International Monetary Fund said on Tuesday.

-In the onshore market, the yuan traded at 7.0489, little changed on the day.
+In the onshore market, the yuan CNY=CFXS traded at 7.0489, little changed on the day.

 China’s central bank is expected on April 20 to lower the country’s benchmark loan prime rate to bring down financing costs for companies hit by the pandemic.